 France Université Numérique (FUN) is the French national platform for promoting the use of massive open online courses, which is based on the Open edX® platform.
 OpenCraft has helped FUN deliver an adaptive learning project which enabled the use of adaptive learning activities, accessible content, enhanced videos, and real-time interactions in MOOCs.
 We have also provided support for FUN’s Open edX instance in terms of version upgrades and analytics.

 Cloudera is a Silicon Valley company that provides open source-based analytics software and training to data-driven enterprises.
-OpenCraft was tasked with the deployment, hosting, and maintenance of Cloudera OnDemand, an Open edX-based learning platform which offers specialized courses for developers, analysts, administrators, and aspiring data scientists.
-We also deployed the Open edX Analytics API on the platform as well as SSO and the iOS mobile app, and performed other customization and integration work.
+OpenCraft was tasked with the deployment, hosting, and maintenance of Cloudera OnDemand, a learning platform based on the Open edX platform.
+The platform offers specialized courses for developers, analysts, administrators, and aspiring data scientists.
+OpenCraft also deployed the Open edX Analytics API on the platform as well as Single Sign-On and the iOS mobile app, along with other customization and integration work.

-OpenCraft was put in charge of deploying, customizing, and maintaining a large-scale Corporate Academy based on Open edX to deliver online training programs for a worldwide management consulting firm.
+OpenCraft was put in charge of deploying, customizing, and maintaining a large-scale Corporate Academy based on the Open edX platform to deliver online training programs for a worldwide management consulting firm.
 We implemented several supplemental features on the Academy such as Single Sign-On, Insight analytics, and Mobile Apps.
 We were also given the task of developing several new features for the platform, resulting in the development of the Chat XBlock, which allows learners to chat with a robot acting as a teacher’s assistant on their mobile phones while in the platform.
 Finally, we provided the staff with consulting on course authoring with Studio.